 One of Wang Yun's basic concepts was to educate children with a potential to pose critical question about what they had learnt (ling qi shan yi, you yi shen wen 令其善疑,誘以審問).
 In his eyes, it was not necessary that the state examinations were passed as soon as possible, but only on the fundaments of an excellent education.

 Compared to earlier books on education the Jiao tongzi fa is a very progressive text that not only concretely describes methods of education, but also deviated from a traditional method of coercion and punishment.
-It was printed during the Guangxu reign 光緒 (1875-1908) as an appendix to a treatise on the Four Books, Sishu shuolüe 四書説略.
-It is included in the collectanea Wang Luyou jiuzhong 王菉友九種, Yunzizaikan congshu 雲自在龕叢書, Fengjiange congshu 靈鶼閣叢書 and Congshu jicheng chubian 叢書集成初編.
+It was printed during the Guangxu reign-period 光緒 (1875-1908) as an appendix to a treatise on the Four Books (sishu 四書), Sishu shuolüe 四書説略.
+It is included in the series Wang Luyou jiuzhong 王菉友九種, Yunzizaikan congshu 雲自在龕叢書, Fengjiange congshu 靈鶼閣叢書 and Congshu jicheng chubian 叢書集成初編.